hjhuney/Kaggle-Ames-Housing-Prices/README.md

 * transformed many variables
 * conducted hyperparameter tuning
 * researched and transformed all categorical variables
+* made first official submission to Kaggle
+* top 50% in official results

 To Do
 * Set up proxy for neighborhood feature